We visited St Ives at last this week and found summer lingered on within the bustling streets and thronged harbour even though it was late in October.

 St Ives Station above Porthminster beach

-We soon arrived at St Ives station just above Porthminster beach that we visited last winter and this time the beguiling view down on to St Ives harbour led us on with the tide of humanity walking through the narrow alleys down to the harbour.
+We soon arrived at St Ives station just above Porthminster beach that we last visited in the winter.
+The beguiling view down on to St Ives harbour led us on, floowing the tide of humanity. through the narrow alleys to the harbour.

 St Ives Harbour

-Now our German guests have a perfect word to describe the popular destination of St Ives – “Touristik” and the harbour was packed that balmy late October day.
-Visitors thronged cafes and restaurants spilling across the road to the benches and down to the vast empty harbour and I must admit that a sort of claustrophobia soon started to set in for me, so we strolled onwards cutting behind The Island to Porthmeor Beach and discovering a couple of hidden beaches along the way.
+Now our German guests have a perfect word to describe the popular destination of St Ives – “Touristik”!
+The harbour was packed that balmy late October day.
+Visitors thronged cafes and restaurants spilling across the road to the benches and down to the vast empty harbour.
+I must admit that a sort of claustrophobia soon started to set in for me, so we strolled onwards, cutting behind The Island to Porthmeor Beach and we discovered a couple of hidden beaches along the way.

-Leave the bustle of the harbour and follow the signs to the St Ives Museum and you will find this tiny tidal sun trap at the bottom of some steep steps between the harbour and Porthgwidden Beach
+Leave the bustle of the harbour and follow the signs to the St Ives Museum.
+You will find this tiny, tidal sun trap, at the bottom of steep steps between the harbour and Porthgwidden Beach

-We spotted Lambeth beach just below the path that runs beyond the Lifeboat station as we walked back to the train.
-This beach is again a tidal one and much quieter than the buzzier expanses of sands and can be accessed from Porthgwidden beach at very low tide
+This beach is again a tidal one and much quieter than the buzzier expanses of sands.
+The Lambeth Beach can be accessed from Porthgwidden beach at very low tide

 Lunch at the Porthmeor Beach cafe

-We chose the Porthmeor Beach café for lunch tucked under the Tate Gallery just above Porthmeor beach and it was a little haven of peace, away from the bustle or maybe it was the lovely glass of chilled white wine that went with my delicious lunch!
+We chose the Porthmeor Beach café for lunch tucked under the Tate Gallery just above Porthmeor beach.
+It was a little haven of peace, away from the bustle or maybe it was the lovely glass of chilled white wine that went with my delicious lunch!

-We had no room left for pudding but The Porthmeor beach Café kindly packed two delicious pieces of chocolate cake for us to take home for our tea and we set off again clutching the discreet brown box, back into the clamour of St Ives.
+The Porthmeor beach Café kindly packed two delicious pieces of chocolate cake to take home with us.
+So we set off again clutching the discreet brown box, back into the clamour of St Ives.

 We took a slightly different route back through the town, taking the main street just back from the harbour, where independent shops and well know names jostled side by side in the narrow confines with swags of bunting fluttering gaily overhead.

-I hovered in the doorways to admire the stylish clothes shops, curated as artfully as any art gallery, flanked by enough toffee and fudge shops to cause a major problem to the nation’s dentist single handed.
+I hovered in the doorways to admire the stylish clothes shops, curated as artfully as any art gallery.
+Each shop flanked by enough toffee and fudge shops to cause a major problem to the nation’s dentist, single handed.

-The tide was just starting to fill the harbour as we walked back, sending glossy reflections across the water and we stopped for a moment to look at the Lifeboat before turning again into the narrow path that skirts the harbour with a seal was flirting with the water just below our feet.
+The tide was just starting to fill the harbour as we walked back.
+Eash wave sending glossy reflections across the water.
+We stopped for a moment to look at the Lifeboat before turning again into the narrow Lambeth walk beyond the harbour with a seal flirting with the water just below our feet.

 Ice cream and Porthminster Beach